Using gcloud for Virtual Machines

 Google Cloud (gcloud) Project

 When you create your project, you can name it anything, but try to name it something to do with this project.
 E.g., I might use the name sysadmin-418.
-Avoid using spaces when naming your project.
+Avoid spaces in the names of your project.
+Click on the Create button, and leave the organization field set to No Organization.
+Make sure you've selected your project, and then click on Enable for Compute Engine API.

 Google Billing

 Second, set up a billing account for your gcloud project.
 This means there is a cost associated with this product, but the machines we'll build require few resources and the cost should be minimal.
 In the past, I usually pay about $1 per month.
 Follow Step 2 to enable billing for the new project.
-See also the page on how to create, modify, or close your self-serve Cloud Billing account
+See also the page on how to create, modify, or close your self-serve Cloud Billing account.

 gcloud VM Instance